 For 5 years running, Legal & General has been voted Best Online Home Insurance Provider by Your Money magazine.

-Legal & General is also a recommended home insurance provider by Which? magazine, with an average score of 64%, while it has been rated the maximum possible 5 stars by financial organisation Defaqto.
+Legal & General has been rated the maximum possible 5 Stars by financial organisation Defaqto.